All posts

 What I actually found

-Look, I'm not trying to make anyone feel bad.
 This is the norm.
-But “normal” doesn't mean it's working.
+Normal doesn't mean it's working.

 What If It Was Actually Done Well?

-Here's the question nobody asks: What would it look like if this research was done properly?
+Here's the question nobody asks.
+What does it look like if the research is done properly?

 We ran the experiment.
 Scored 7,322 companies across SaaS, recruiting, fintech, and professional services.
 Built real dossiers.
 Actual SWOT analyses.
-Personalized outreach for every contact.
+Personalized outreach.
+Mapped where each competitor shows up across feeds, podcasts, and AI summaries, the surfaces buyers form opinions on before they ever click a vendor site (h/t Rand Fishkin's “zero-click discovery” framing).
 The kind of prep work that founders say takes 3 weeks of Sunday afternoons?

 We delivered it in 3–7 days.